RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/3-Workflow/2-drawing-tools/2-drawing-tools.md

 # Drawing Tools

-This section will focus on the drawing tools included in the **Workflow** application.
+This section will focus on the drawing tools included in the **Workflow** experience.

-When you open a process diagram in the **Workflow** application, all of the diagram-drawing tools will be located in the left-hand toolbar.
+When you open a process diagram in the **Workflow** experience, all of the diagram-drawing tools will be located in the left-hand toolbar.

 Each of the tools are discussed in detail below, in the order that they appear in the toolbar.